-Assam: Woman and daughter die in Guwahati house fire, father critically injured
+Assam: Mom, daughter killed in Guwahati house fire, father critically injured

 Initial reports suggest the fire may have been triggered by a suspected short circuit.
 The flames spread quickly, leaving the family with little time to react.

-Subrata Chakravarty, the husband and father, managed to escape the blaze but sustained serious burn injuries.
+According to police, Subrata Chakravarty, the husband and father, managed to escape the blaze but sustained serious burn injuries.

 He was immediately rushed to Gauhati Medical College and Hospital (GMCH), where he is currently undergoing treatment.

 Police personnel arrived at the scene soon after the incident and recovered the bodies, which were sent for post-mortem.